How does RCT work for a subcontractor?

 - Revenue will automatically put credit for any tax deducted onto the subcontractor's tax record.

-- Interim repayments will be replaced by an offset system which will be linked to the tax liabilities of subcontractors (i.e. no repayments of RCT will be made during the year).
+- Interim repayments are not made, instead an offset system is linked to the tax liabilities of subcontractors (i.e. no repayments of RCT will be made during the year).

 - The subcontractor will receive details from Revenue of contracts notified by principal contractors on the new system.
-The subcontractor will also be notified by Revenue when his/her rate changes.
+The subcontractor will also be notified by Revenue when his/her RCT rate is amended.

 - While principal contractors are obliged to engage with Revenue electronically in the new system, subcontractors, who are not also principal contractors, can interact with Revenue as normal.
 However, if subcontractors are registered for the Revenue Online Service (ROS), they will be able to see their own records through ROS and benefit from the online 24/7 self service channels.